 Given that the SiC layer forms the primary barrier against fission product release, most models have been focused on this layer, frequently treating it as a pressure vessel.
 Li et al. considered the SiC as a rigid pressure vessel, perfectly bonded to the PyC layers [18].
-A number of models have been developed that treat the carbon layers as visco-elastic and the SiC layer as purely elastic material [23].
+A number of models have been developed that treat the carbon layers as visco-plastic and the SiC layer as purely elastic material [23].
 The stress in the SiC is designed to be zero at the start of life.
-It then becomes compressive due to densification of the PyC layers, reaching the order of 100 MPa at a fast fluence of approximately $0.5 \times 10^{25}$ n m-2 [23].
-Due to PyC swelling and the build-up of carbon monoxide and dioxide (CO and CO2), the stress increases (becomes more tensile) towards the end of life.
+It then becomes compressive due to densification of the PyC layers, reaching the order of 100 MPa at a fast fluence of approximately $0.5x10^{25}$ n m-2 [23].
+Due to PyC swelling and the build-up of carbon monoxide and dioxide (CO and CO2), the stress increases towards the end of life.
 This has the potential to cause failure if it becomes tensile and greater than the fracture stress [23].
 The historic approach is to assume spherical symmetry and solve the mechanics of the particle using closed form 1D analytical solutions [23].
 This is analogous to conventional 2D(r-z) axisymmetric models for conventional pellet fuel in tubular cladding such as TRANSURANUS and ENIGMA [31, 32].

-The most complete 1D model for TRISO fuel performance is PARFUME (particle fuel model) [19, 33, 34].
-In common with other fuel performance codes, PARFUME uses stress concentration factors derived from finite element models to account for a pre-imposed crack.
+A more advanced finite-element approach is PARFUME (particle fuel model) [19, 33, 34]; it is analogous to ALCYONE, BISON or PELICAN [35-37].
+Like PELICAN, PARFUME was built in the Abaqus finite element code and enables the modelling of a pre-imposed crack.
 The effect of a crack in the iPyC layer was to change the maximum principal stress in the SiC layer from a compressive stress of around 700 MPa (in the uncracked case) to a tensile stress of 440 MPa (in the cracked case) [33].
-A further evolution is to analyse the statistical prediction of failure due to of a number of interacting failure mechanisms which are computationally demanding to capture [35].
+A further evolution is to analyse the statistical prediction of failure due to of a number of interacting failure mechanisms which are computationally demanding to capture [38].

-The introduction of complicated fracture patterns such as crack coalescence or branching is challenging using techniques such as the extended finite element method (XFEM) [36].
-In contrast, peridynamics allows complicated crack patterns to develop naturally.
+Techniques such as the extended finite element method (XFEM) require crack patterns to be imposed on a structure by the user.
+In contrast, peridynamics allows crack patterns to develop naturally.
 Phenomena such crack initiation, branching and retardation can be predicted as a result of the underlying geometry, material properties and loading.
-This paper investigates the behaviour of a TRISO fuel particle during early service life using a bond-based peridynamics model implemented in Abaqus.
-This enables the prediction of the crack patterns within each layer, together with the interaction between cracks in each layer.
+This paper investigates the behaviour of a TRISO fuel particle during early service life using a bond-based peridynamics